microsoft/vscode-docs/docs/editor/integrated-terminal.md

 This is mostly a macOS problem and does not happen in external terminals.
 The typical reasons for this are the following:

 * `npm` was globally installed using another instance of `node` that is somewhere in your path (such as `/usr/local/bin/npm`).
-* In order to get the development tools on the `$PATH`, VS Code will launch a bash login shell on start up.
+* To get the development tools on the `$PATH`, VS Code will launch a bash login shell on startup.
 This means that your `~/.bash_profile` has already run and when an integrated terminal launches, it will run **another** login shell, reordering the `$PATH` potentially in unexpected ways.

-To resolve this issue, you need to track down where the old `npm` is installed and remove both it and its out of date node_modules.
+To resolve this issue, you need to track down where the old `npm` is installed and remove both it and its out-of-date node_modules.
 Find the `nvm` initialization script and run `which npm` before it runs, which should print the path when you launch a new terminal.

 Once you have the path to npm, find the old node_modules by resolving the symlink by running a command something like this: